socketry/xrb/README.md

 # Trenni

-Trenni is a templating system that evaluates textual strings containing Ruby code.
-It compiles templates directly into native code, which produces performance 20x faster than ERB.
+Trenni is a templating system built on top of SGML/XML.
+It uses efficient native parsers where possible and compiles templates into efficient Ruby.

-In addition, Trenni includes an SGML/XML builder to assist with the generation of pleasantly formatted markup.
+In addition, Trenni includes an SGML/XML builder to assist with the generation of pleasantly formatted markup which is compatible with the included parsers.

 [![Build Status](https://secure.travis-ci.org/ioquatix/trenni.svg)](http://travis-ci.org/ioquatix/trenni)
 [![Code Climate](https://codeclimate.com/github/ioquatix/trenni.svg)](https://codeclimate.com/github/ioquatix/trenni)